 Now, through the miseries of that wreckage, he has awakened in your heart a new desire for him.
-He’s not inviting you back to the old kind of joy and singing and church life — no.
+He’s not inviting you back to the old kind of joy and singing and church life.
+No.

 He’s not calling you back to the kind of faith that concealed a heart that was ready to commit idolatry as soon as the boyfriend came along.
 He’s got something way better planned for you than that.

 He’s rescuing you from that fake faith.
-God is not restoring that — something so weak and so superficial it couldn’t keep you out of an unbeliever’s arms.
+God is not restoring something so weak and so superficial it couldn’t keep you out of an unbeliever’s arms.
 He wrecked that and then spared you.
 He spared you from marrying that man.
 What a gift.

 Call to Be Tough

 God is doing something far deeper and better than that.
 This is my interpretation of what he’s doing.
 You have to test this to see if it’s of God.
 He is aiming at a deep, strong, doctrinally sound, Christ-exalting, Bible-saturated, unshakable new you.
-Not a return to the old religious you that sells Jesus like Judas for a thirty-piece-silver boyfriend.
+Not a return to the old religious you that sells Jesus like Judas for a thirty-pieces-of-silver boyfriend.

 Kristen, I could hear you say, “Whoa, those are tough words, Pastor John.”
-And I wrote them knowing they were tough, Kristen, because I want you to be tough.
+I wrote them knowing they were tough, Kristen, because I want you to be tough.

-I want you to be tough, unshakable, unbendable, in your allegiance to Jesus as your supreme treasure.
+I want you to be tough, unshakable, unbendable in your allegiance to Jesus as your supreme treasure.
 No loosey-goosey, churchy, emotional stuff anymore.
-I’m talking major, deep-down, unshakable, authentic allegiance to your King and your supreme treasure.
+I’m talking major, deep-down, unshakable, authentic allegiance to your King and supreme treasure.
 I’m not interested in making you feel soft right now.
 I want you to be tough.

 That’s my hope-filled interpretation, Kristen, of what God is doing in your life.

 Now, here are a couple biblical reasons why you should feel hope instead of despair.
 The pain in your chest at church will, I think, go away when you take hold of these truths and knock Satan over the head with them.
-I’m going to suggest that you read, and this is risky, Ezekiel 16.
-It’s very long 63 verses.
+I’m going to suggest that you read (and this is risky) Ezekiel 16.
+It’s very long — 63 verses.